Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 25 September 2025 21.30.53 UTC
+- WIB: Kamis, 25 September 2025 22.28.52 UTC
-- WITA: Kamis, 25 September 2025 22.30.53 UTC
+- WITA: Kamis, 25 September 2025 23.28.52 UTC
-- WIT: Kamis, 25 September 2025 23.30.53 UTC
+- WIT: Jumat, 26 September 2025 00.28.52 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: success
+Kategori: nature